Group Procurement Policy

 Enshrining sustainability in procurement is guaranteed by the basic ethos of “responsible procurement”.
 Swiss Post already takes sustainability criteria into account when it comes to choosing suppliers.
 In business relationships, we are committed to ensuring that our suppliers and service providers provide socially acceptable working conditions and take ecological measures.
 We work together to create transparent supply chains.

 In this context, we pay particular attention to ensuring that our suppliers and service providers adhere to environmental protection standards (reducing their carbon footprint) and respect both workers’ rights and human rights.
-The signing of Swiss Post’s Code of Ethics and Social Responsibility (PDF, 307.9 KB)[Media | Not Accessible] lays the foundations for this.
+The signing of Swiss Post’s Supplier Code of Conduct for Responsible Procurement (PDF, 307.9 KB)[Media | Not Accessible] forms the basis for this.

 Procurement management via centralized and decentralized responsibilities and via official bodies